Free Walking Tour Berlin

 A Living Legacy of Berlin’s History

-Hackesche Höfe dates back to the late 19th century when it was designed by architect Kurt Berndt as a housing and commercial complex.
-It survived the ravages of World War II and the division of Berlin, and in the 1990s, underwent a significant renovation to restore its former glory.
+Originally, Hackesche Höfe started in the late nineteenth century when the architect Kurt Berndt developed the building as a housing and business space.
+However, it stood both the storms of Second World War and the division of the city into two parts and even in the 1990s the building went through a massive renovation to bring it back to its original form.

 Exploring the Courtyards